Before you Begin

 Beginning the Application

-The application opens on Friday, June 29th, 2013.
+The application closes on June 4th, 2014.
 Deadlines vary by institution; please refer directly to specific schools to learn more about application deadlines.
-Create an OptomCAS application account as early as possible at https://portal.optomcas.org/
+Create an OptomCAS application account as early as possible at the OptomCas portal.

 - A copy of your OptomCAS application